SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   DEVICEID  id of device to update

 FLAGS
-  -H, --hub=<value>           hub id
+  -H, --hub=<UUID>            hub id
   -I, --include-non-matching  when presenting a list of drivers to switch to, include drivers that do not match the
                               device
-  -O, --organization=<value>  the organization ID to use for this command -d, --driver=<value>        id of new driver to use -h, --help                  Show CLI help.
+  -O, --organization=<value>  the organization ID to use for this command -d, --driver=<UUID>         id of new driver to use

+COMMON FLAGS
+  -h, --help             Show CLI help.
   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   change the driver used by an installed device